-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source from 4% to 1%.
+13. Value, maintain, restore and expand county biodiversity.
+Natural environment After use of mineral sites especially wildlife habitat creation There is no countywide or locally specific data available at present. - No specific targets identified.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - 13.
 Value, maintain, restore and expand county biodiversity.
-Natural environment After use of mineral sites especially wildlife habitat creation There is no countywide or locally specific data available at present. - Percentage of opportunities taken Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - 13.
-Value, maintain, restore and expand county biodiversity.
 Natural environment Phosphate levels within the River Wye SAC and adjoining tributaries that receive increased phosphates from proportional growth.
-The existing status of the Wye SAC between Hay and the Lugg confluence is currently meeting its phosphate target and is meeting the conservation targets.
-The River Wye SAC was subject to a review of consents in 2010, as a number of sections of the river were found to have greater phosphate levels than those identified in Natural England's favourable condition tables.
-The roll out of the Nutrient Management Plan will determine future targets.
-New development within the area could lead to the water quality failing the phosphate levels and conservation objectives.
-Nutrient Management Plan (2014)
+This indicator would not apply to this Neighbourhood Area, as the parish falls outside the catchment area for the River Wye SAC.
+It is within the sub catchment areas of the upper and lower parts of the river Monnow.
+N/A N/A N/A N/A

 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Changes to protected habitats and impacts of species within the Herefordshire Local Biodiversity Action Plan.
 The 2011-2013 AMR does not contain updated conservation data.
 2010/11: 17 Habitat Action Plans and 14 Species Action Plans are currently in operation across Herefordshire.
 There is no locally specific data available at present.
 There are no formal records of any unacceptable adverse impacts on habitats or protected species.
 Originally 156 Priority Species were identified for inclusion in Herefordshire's LBAP.
 Similarly Herefordshire's LBAP covered 23 habitats with Action Plans.
-To protect and where possible enhance the habitats of protected species identified.
-No net losses.
+No specific targets identified.
 Herefordshire Biological Records Centre (HBRC) holds limited data on some individual sites.
 Herefordshire Council AMR (2010/11)

 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Changes in the areas of designated nature conservation sites as a consequence of planning permission.
-Bishopstone has: SSSI: 2 SWS: 6 SACs:1 There are no NNRs, SINCs and LNRs within the parish.
+Abbeydore, Bacton, Ewyas Harold and Kentchurch has: SSSI: 2 SWS: 46 Ancient woodlands: 57 Registered parks and gardens: 2 (Whitfiled and Kentchurch Court) Unregistered parks and gardens: 8 There are no SACs, NNRs, SINCs and LNRs within the parish.
 As of 2012, there had been no change in the areas of designated nature conservation sites as a consequence of the planning permissions granted.
 To capitalise on opportunities to enhance the areas of value to nature conservation as much as possible.
 Herefordshire Biological Records Centre (HBRC) holds limited data on some individual sites.
-Herefordshire Council Initial Screening Report for the Neighbourhood Plan 2013 13.
-Value, maintain, restore and expand county biodiversity.
-Natural environment Proportion of local sites where positive conservation management has or is being implemented.
-The Parish Area has the following landscape types: Principle settled farmlands; Riverside meadows; Wet pasture meadows; principle timbered farmlands - No specific targets identified.
-Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-Herefordshire Landscape Character Assessment (2004 updated 2009)
+Herefordshire Council Initial Screening Report for the Neighbourhood Plan 2013